Q: WHY MUST I BE SAVED?

 Baptism is NOT optional; it is commanded by Jesus Christ (Matthew 28:19) and occurs AFTER one has been born again (Acts 2:38).
 Thus, baptism is a matter of obedience to the Lord Jesus!

 Exceeding Grace Christian Center holds a Baptismal Celebration for all our New Believers.
 To schedule a baptism, click here

 Acts 2:42 - “They DEVOTED themselves to the apostles teaching…”

 Now that you have begun a new life in Jesus Christ, you need to learn His will and plan for your life (Jeremiah 29:11).
 Just as a quarterback cannot perform without knowing his play book, the believer will be unsuccessful without a working knowledge of God’s Word.
 Joshua 1:8 tells us to “meditate on (the Word) day and night, so that you may do what’s written in it.
 Then you will be prosperous and successful.”

 Notice that these new believers DEVOTED THEMSELVES to learning.
-Make the commitment to yourself to learn as much as you possibly can about the Word of God.
+Make the commitment to yourself to attend church regularly and learn as much as you possibly can about the Word of God.